tailataila/SQL-Practice/sql-terms.md

 - General JOIN = Inner JOIN = combines two tables only where we have ON values in the columns.
 - Left JOIN = we include all of the rows from left table.
 - Right JOIN - we include all rows from right table.
-- FULL OUTTER JOIN - lest and right combined (not used in mySQL).
+- FULL OUTER JOIN - lest and right combined (not used in mySQL).

 *Union* - joins vertically
 *Join* - joins horizontally